Skip to main content

 • Limit advice to matters within the defined scope.

-Another persistent risk involves the failure to appropriately prepare and file end-of-year accounts with HMRC and Companies House.
-Allegations of negligence may arise if these documents aren’t filed correctly, potentially leading to financial repercussions for both the accountant and the client.
+Another ongoing risk is the failure to properly prepare and file end-of-year accounts with HMRC and Companies House.
+This can lead to various penalties and complications for businesses.
+Allegations of negligence may arise if these documents aren’t filed correctly.
+Potentially leading to financial repercussions for both the accountant and the client.

 Steps to mitigate risk: